gmitrev/dotfiles/README.md

 dotfiles
 ========

 Vim, zsh, tmux and other config files.
+Optimized for working with Ruby/Clojure.